LS102-summer2023/project-prachetasyeri/writing/paper.md

 The accuracy of the overall model is seen to be 17%.
 Although its accuracy is low, with better datasets the accuracy should improve.
 With a multi-modal model which captures specific scenarios such as reading emotion through eyes alone[16], lip and cheek movements[17], and eyebrow postitioning[17].

 #### Analysis of f-1 score
 f-1 score takes both precision and recall into account, which also means it accounts for both false positives(FP) and false negatives(FN) The higher the precision and recall, the higher the f1-score. f1 score ranges between 0 and 1.
-THe closer it is to 1, the better the model.
+The closer it is to 1, the better the model.

-In the fear class, precision and recall differ by 0.02, this is because of low sample rate.
-ALl other states, precision and recall are close to each other. f-1 score is highest in the happy category.
+In the fear class, precision and recall differ by 0.02, this is because of the low sample rate.
+In all other states, precision, and recall are close to each other. f-1 score is highest in the happy category.

 ## VI.
 Experimental Results